Skip to content

 Introduction⚓︎

-The OGC API Processes Engine provides an OGC API Processes execution engine through which users can deploy, manage, and execute OGC Application Packages.
-The OAPIP engine is provided by the ZOO-Project zoo-project-dru implementation - supporting OGC WPS 1.0.0/2.0.0 and OGC API Processes Parts 1 & 2.
+The OGC API Processes Engine lets users deploy, manage, and execute OGC Application Packages through a standardised API.
+It’s built on the ZOO-Project zoo-project-dru implementation, which supports OGC WPS 1.0.0/2.0.0 and OGC API Processes Parts 1 & 2.

 Prerequisites⚓︎